Gulab Devi Chest Hospital

-Gulab Devi Chest Hospital is a 1,500 bed semi-private tertiary care chest hospital located in Ferozepur Road, Lahore, Punjab, Pakistan.
+Gulab Devi Chest Hospital is a 1,500 bed semi-private tertiary care chest hospital located in Kasur Road, Lahore, Punjab, Pakistan.
 The hospital was established in 1934 by Indian freedom fighter Lala Lajpat Rai in the memory of his mother, Gulab Devi, who died due to tuberculosis in 1927.

 The hospital is affiliated with Fatima Jinnah Medical College as a teaching hospital and is also affiliated with College of Physicians and Surgeons of Pakistan, as well as with Postgraduate Medical Institute (PGMI) and Ameer-ud-Din Medical College, both of which are affiliated with University of Health Sciences, Lahore.

 It has its own Medical College on its premises; Al-Aleem Medical College.

 History

 Lala Lajpat Rai established a trust in 1927 to build and run a hospital, to perpetuate the memory of his mother, who died of tuberculosis in Lahore.
 The hospital is reportedly built where she died.
 The trust bought 40 acres of land and was granted 10 acres by the government in 1930.
 The construction of the hospital began in 1931 and was completed in 1934.
 It was opened on 17 July 1934 by Mahatma Gandhi.

 In 1947, the hospital had 50 beds.
 Since it was located near the Railway Station that brought in refugees from India, those injured were brought here.
 Mohammad Ali Jinnah along with Fatima Jinnah visited the hospital on 6 November 1947 and wrote;“ I visited the Gulab Devi Hospital which is now tending to the refugees on 6th November, 1947.
 Those who are in charge of it viz Doctors, Nurses and other are doing excellent work and deserve our thanks for their selfless devotion to this humanitarian work".The Cardiac wing began in 1984 and the hospital is now one of the biggest cardio-thoracic hospitals in South and East Asia giving Tertiary health care to 1500 patients.